uqidoacademy/PhysiotherapyVR/README.md

 We develop this VR experience thanks to a physioterapist.
 He help us to understand physioterapists needs so to develop a useful application.

+We had only one week to develop this application, so at this time is only a prototype.

 ## Desktop

 ### Patient selection